result-bostjan/carrental/README.md

 php artisan migrate --seed
 ```

-This will be created all tables and seed an admin user
+This will be created all tables and seed an admin user.<br>
-you can also see data and structure into DB/carrental.sql
+You can also see data and structure into DB/carrental.sql

 ### 5. Start the Server